dcos/dcos-e2e/API.md

 #### `build_artifact`

-The url or path to a build artifact to install.
+The HTTP(S) URL string or `pathlib.Path` to a build artifact to install.

 #### `extra_config`